 - A 66 year-old man had disability from a previous stroke and sought a therapy to improve his deficits.
 He was evaluated and treated in stem cell clinics in China, Argentina and Mexico.
 He had intrathecal infusions of mesenchymal, embryonic and fetal stem cells.
 He complained of progressive lower back pain and developed urinary incontinence.
 He was diagnosed with an atypical glio-proliferative tumor.
 The tumor was shown by DNA analysis to originate from the spinal cord injections of the stem cell transplant (Berkowitz A et al NEJM 2016; 375(2)).

-Based on the Parkinson’s Foundation’s extensive experience in advising patients on cell transplants (stem and other cells) through our 1-800-4PD-INFO toll-free helpline, through our Ask the Doctor online forum, and through our extensive international Centers of Excellence network, we have developed several practical tips for patients and families.
+Based on the Parkinson’s Foundation’s extensive experience in advising patients on cell transplants (stem and other cells) through our 1-800-4PD-INFO toll-free helpline, through our PD Conversations online community, and through our extensive international Centers of Excellence network, we have developed several practical tips for patients and families.

 Tips if you are considering a stem cell transplant for Parkinson’s or other neurological diseases: